Echo545/SoilPercolation/README.md

 # Automated Soil Percolation Tester
-Automated soil percolation tester prototype for EMI Uganda (WIP) using an ESP32
+Automated soil percolation tester prototype for EMI Uganda using an ESP32.
+Work in progress.

 ## Project Structure